Bidirectional Attention as a Mixture of Continuous Word Experts: Bidirectional attention for tabular data

 Extending bidirectional attention to this tabular setting requires that we handle tabular features with bidirectional attention.
 To this end, we leverage the observation in \Cref{prop:mlm-moe-equiv} that bidirectional attention can be viewed as \gls{MoE} with the token in each position (endowed with positional encodings) serving as an expert.
 This \gls{MoE} perspective of bidirectional attention immediately suggests that we consider each tabular feature as an expert, since each position in a sentence can be viewed as a tabular feature for predicting the masked token.
 To summarize, one can use tabular feature encodings in place of positional encodings for analyzing tabular data with bidirectional attention.

 To operationalize this idea, we first introduce ``word" embeddings $w_1, \cdots, w_C \in \mathbb{R}^d$ for each class and $w_0$ for the \texttt{[MASK]} token.
 We then introduce ``position" encodings $p_1, \cdots, p_{K+1} \in \mathbb{R}^d$, one for each feature.
 Finally, we consider the concatenation of features and covariates $(X_i, Y_i)$ of each data point as a sentence in bidirectional attention.
+In order to learn the word embeddings and positional encodings using the \gls{MLM} objective, we do the following:

-These mappings enable us to learn the embeddings and positional encodings using the \gls{MLM} objective.
-At test time, given a test data point $X$, one can use the bidirectional attention model to predict the most probable class for the input $(X_i, \texttt{[MASK]})$.
+\begin{enumerate} \item Replace each position with the \texttt{[MASK]} token, one at a time. \item For each masking instance, compute the sum of the corresponding word embeddings and positional encodings, and employ the usual cross-entropy loss to predict the masked token. \item At test time, given a test data point $X_{\textrm{test}}$, use the trained model to predict the most probable class for the input $(X_{\textrm{test}}, \texttt{[MASK]})$. \end{enumerate}

 We note that this use of \gls{MLM} objective for tabular data implicitly models the joint distribution $p(X,Y)$, as opposed to the conditional distribution $p(Y|X)$ that standard supervised algorithms commonly model.
 As a consequence, tabular extensions of bidirectional attention can potentially achieve better \gls{OOD} generalization, as we demonstrate empirically next.